How to Update PDF Metadata with GroupDocs.Metadata Java

 Step 3: Update Custom Metadata Properties

-Set new values for your custom metadata properties:
+Set new values for any custom metadata fields you need:

 root.getDocumentProperties().set("customProperty1", "New Value");